mukatee/pypro/README.md

 Seconds for MySQL/CSV, milliseconds for Elasticsearch.

-NOTE: If you use Elasticsearch to store the data, you should use the [schema.json](https://github.com/mukatee/pypro/blob/master/src/resource_probes/config.py) file to set up the mapping.
+NOTE: If you use Elasticsearch to store the data, you should use the [schema.json](https://github.com/mukatee/pypro/blob/master/src/schema.json) file to set up the mapping.
-The mapping is the ES equivalent of a database schema.
+For example, "curl -XPOST 'http://localhost:9200/session1' --data-binary @schema.json" The mapping is the ES equivalent of a database schema.
 If you don't do this, the automatically generated schema will consider the timestamp as a "long" data type and any date related functions will be unavailable.